DaleOrders/AWS-Study-Notes/README.md

   - If you enable replication on a bucket that already has objects, the old objects will not be replicated.
 - Both buckets must have versioning enabled.
-- It is a one way replication process only.
+- It is a one way replication process only (from source to destination).
 - Replication by default can handle objects that are unencrypted or SSE-S3.
   - With configuration it can handle SSE-KMS, but KMS requires more configuration to work.